Where is the best area to stay in Madeira?

 Funchal

 Funchal, the capital of Madeira, is shaped like an amphitheatre and is surrounded by suburbs.
 Monte sits high above the city with its beautiful church.
 You can take a thrilling “basket ride” back down into Funchal.
-It is a city that is perfect to explore on foot.
 There many narrow roads and alleyways, with small cafes and bakeries, just waiting to be discovered by the traveller who likes to wander.
-It is almost impossible to get lost in the city, as all the roads lead downhill to the main avenue, called Avenida do Mar.
 This avenue is the focus for such celebrations as the Flower Festival and the Wine Festival.
 It is also well known for its wonderful Christmas Decorations and is definitely the place to go to feel the character of the city.

 When in Funchal, you mustn’t miss a visit to the Mercado Dos Lavradores ( Farmers’Market) filled with fish, fruit and wonderful smells!
 The building itself is interesting with large tiled panels.
 Whilst you are wandering through the city, why not take the opportunity to visit the museum dedicated to footballer Cristiano Ronaldo (CR7) where all his trophies are displayed?